Update on the new probation and Early Career Development scheme for Lecturers

 Professional development

-To help you develop and enhance your skills in academic practice, we require all probationary lecturers to successfully complete the Pathway to HEA Fellowship (known as the 'PHEAF'), which is run by the Centre for Learning & Teaching.
-Pre-probationary Lecturers may carry participation of the PHEAF over to their regular three year probation should you choose to start in your pre-probation period.
+To help you develop and enhance your skills in academic practice, we require all probationary lecturers to successfully complete the Probation Pathway to Fellowship, which is run by the Centre for Learning & Teaching.
+Pre-probationary Lecturers may carry participation of the Pathways to Fellowship over to their regular three-year probation should you choose to start in your pre-probation period.

 For Probationary and Pre-probationary Lecturers (teaching & research), to allow you to develop your independent research whilst on probation, and to facilitate your completion of the pathway, you will receive a reduction of 80 hours in your workload during your probationary period.